Morning Sickness: Causes, Risk Factors, and How to Cope

 Progesterone and Digestive Changes

-1. Slowed Gastric Emptying: Progesterone relaxes the muscles in your gastrointestinal tract, slowing down the passage of food.
+1. Slowed Gastric Emptying: Progesterone relaxes the muscles in your gastrointestinal tract, slowing the passage of food.

 Genetic Factors Influencing Morning Sickness